[South Sudan refugees fleeing to Uganda (AP photo)

 The Global media;The BBC, Telegraph, Voice of America, the Guardian, all the globalist media elite, have named Uganda ‘One of the best places to be a refugee,’ The World Bank has christened the Ugandan refugee policy the world’s ‘most Progressive Approach to Refugee Management’

-This PR was in part led by global humanitarians to get back at European countries whose refugee policies were getting harsher in the wake of the Syria imbroglio and the trans Mediterranean crossings of economic migrants from Africa.
+This PR was in part led by global humanitarians to get back at America and European countries whose refugee policies were getting harsher in the wake of the Syria imbroglio and the trans Mediterranean crossings of economic migrants from Africa.
 If a poor county like Uganda can do this much, surely EU nations can and must do better.
 Except that other than providing land (which was previously largely dormant anyway), Uganda doesn’t and CAN’T ‘do’ anything for these people.
 It’s own people are starving.
 The whole operation is bankrolled by the UN and Western money and district officials in ‘host communities’ are remarkably ignorant of anything about these refugees, even the numbers, unless the UNHCR tells them as they are the ones that run the show.
 Anyhow, the sales pitch by the West didn’t move a muscle in Europe.
 Hungary didn’t take the bait.
 Greece didn’t.
 Angela Merkel simply wailed, ‘If only time could be rolled back’ when even her ardent supporters began questioning the wisdom of her open door policy to middle eastern, Muslim refugees.
 And rightly so because mass influx of refugees without proper planning, foresight, imaginative thinking can only be a recipe for disaster.

 Very little on the Ugandan glossy refugee story is actually true.